Mathisson–Papapetrou–Dixon equations

 In physics, specifically general relativity, the Mathisson–Papapetrou–Dixon equations describe the motion of a massive spinning body moving in a gravitational field.
 Other equations with similar names and mathematical forms are the Mathisson–Papapetrou equations and Papapetrou–Dixon equations.
 All three sets of equations describe the same physics.

-They are named for M. Mathisson, W. G. Dixon, and A. Papapetrou.
+These equations are named after Myron Mathisson, William Graham Dixon, and Achilles Papapetrou, who worked on them.

 Throughout, this article uses the natural units c = G = 1, and tensor index notation.